 We gather together in worship services and, equipped and renewed, we go out into the world to render service.
 You can learn a little more about how we worship and what we emphasize below.

 We have resumed in person worship on Sundays at 9:30.
 We are also allowing people to join through our Zoom room. (www.tinyurl.com/MessiahNHZoom).
 After the fact the service is being posted on Facebook (www.facebook.com/MessiahNH) and on YouTube (www.tinyurl.com/MessiahNHYouTube).
 We hope you will be with un in worship in the way that is best for you.

 Sunday mornings we gather together as the community of Messiah Lutheran Church.
 We share in the life of the Christian church with Word (Bible readings and preaching) and Sacraments (Holy Communion and Baptism).

 You are welcome to come and fully participate in the worship service.
 There will be prayer and music and fellowship.
 There is always food to be had as well.

 Please come as you are.
-There is no need for pretense or masks.
+There is no need for pretense.
 God loves us all just as we are.
 It would be our honor and delight to receive you into our community on a Sunday morning.

 Our worship forms and music selections vary throughout the year and throughout the church seasons.